Alex-ssvlabs/gitbook-docs/docs/stakers/validator-offboarding/removing-a-validator.md

 ### Inactivity penalties warning

 :::warning
 This will cause the validator to go offline.
-It is advised to have an alternative validator setup ready to continue operating outside ssv.network, [as explained here](/stakers/validators/validator-offboarding). **--- CHANGE LINK HERE**
+If you're planning to migrate and not exit - it is advised to have an alternative validator setup ready to continue operating outside ssv.network, [as explained here](/learn/network-overview/validators/validator-offboarding).

 Removing the validator is **NOT** reversible, the validator will have to be registered anew on the ssv.network, should you intend to join again.

-Please read the text carefully and understand the implications of removing your validator from the network.
 :::

 The following screen alerts you of the implications of removing the validator from the cluster.